Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 \subsection{Variational inequality loss}

-Although unexplored in the classical inverse optimization literature, the first-order variational inequality is an optimality criterion for any general convex optimization problem with a differentiable objective function. \begin{property}[First-order Variational Inequality] The solution $\bhx$ is optimal for any $\FOP(\btheta)$ if
+The first-order Variational Inequality (VI) is an optimality criterion for any general convex optimization problem with a differentiable objective function. \begin{property}[First-order VI] The solution $\bhx_i$ is optimal for $\FOPCVX_i(\btheta)$ if and only if

 \end{property} \citet{bertsimas2015data} use the violation of this variational inequality as a loss measure for data-driven inverse optimization.
 They propose the following Variational Inequality loss function: